Quantitative Finance (M.S.)

 Reviews the basics of probability and statistics in preparation for advanced courses in the MSQF program.
 Topics include special distributions like binomial, poisson, normal, lognormal, gamma, beta, and fat-tailed distributions.

 QFGB 890C.
 Cloud Computing and Finance Uses.
-(1.5 Credits)
+(1 to 1.5 Credits)

 This course introduces the core concepts of cloud computing, including networking, storage, database, access control, security, compliance, and pricing.
 Cases will be drawn from the finance Industry.
 The course does not require prior programming or cloud computing experience.
 Students will create their own account on a cloud platform and gain some hands-on experience by provisioning a cloud service and working with it.

 QFGB 890H.
 Advanced Machine Learning.
-(3 Credits)
+(2 to 3 Credits)

 The primary focus of this course is on developing computational models to identify/forecast economic regimes, factor-based smart beta, strategic risk budgeting, and trading decisions.
 The topics covered in this course will help students gain theoretical knowledge and practical skills to work with global financial firms across different asset classes.
 Students are required to be proficient in Python programming and have knowledge of basic data mining algorithms and techniques.